CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 5. Application data (state) that needs to be persistant between runs *MUST* be stored separate from the container (e.g. in a mounted volume) (See point 3 of the [Infrastructure Requirements (IR)](infrastructure-requirements.md))

-### 14. Service developers *SHOULD* provide an initial template when of multi-container orchestration is needed
+### 14. Service developers *SHOULD* provide an initial template when multi-container orchestration is needed

 If a complex service consists of multiple interacting containers, the developers *SHOULD* provide an initial template in the form of a Docker Compose configuration or a Kubernetes deployment configuration that illustrates how the containers